 Once global data started to grow exponentially a decade ago, it has shown no signs of slowing down.
 It‘s aggregated mainly via the internet, including social networks, web search requests, text messages, and media files.
 Another gigantic share of data is created by IoT devices and sensors.
 They are the key drivers for the global big data market growth, which has already has reached 49 billion dollars in size, according to Statista.

-The world is powered by big data now forcing companies to seek experts in big data consulting, capable to harness complex data processing.
+The world is powered by big data now forcing companies to seek experts in data analytics, capable to harness complex data processing.
 But will it be the same in the future?
 In this article, you will find experts’ opinions and five predictions on the future of big data.

 The majority of big data experts agree that the amount of generated data will be growing exponentially in the future.
 In its Data Age 2025 report for Seagate, IDC forecasts the global datasphere will reach 175 zettabytes by 2025.
 To help you understand how big it is, let’s measure this amount in 128GB iPads.
 In 2013, the stack would have stretched two-thirds of the distance from the Earth to the Moon.
 By 2025, this stack would have grown 26 times longer.

 What makes experts believe in such a rapid growth?
 First, the increasing number of internet users doing everything online, from business communications to shopping and social networking.

 Second, billions of connected devices and embedded systems that create, collect and share a wealth of IoT data analytics every day, all over the world.

 As enterprises gain the opportunity for real-time big data an, they will get to create and manage 60% of big data in the near future.
 However, individual consumers have a significant role to play in data growth, too.
 In the same report, IDC also estimates that 6 billion users, or 75% of the world’s population, will be interacting with online data every day by 2025.
 In other terms, each connected user will be having at least one data interaction every 18 seconds.